ncschroeder/US-Capitals-Quiz-Game/README.md

 ## Directions
 1. Have a MySQL database management system on your computer, a database named 'state_capitals_quiz', and 2 tables in that database:
-1 named 'state_capitals' and 1 named 'scores'.
+1 named 'state_capitals' and 1 named 'scores'.<br>
-SQL commands for creating those:
+SQL commands for creating those:<br>
 		create database state_capitals_quiz;
 		use state_capitals_quiz;
 		create table state_capitals (state varchar(20), capital varchar(20), primary key (state));